lilypad806/Subnautica-PDA-Keyboard-Project/README.md

 - Inspired by Subnautica 2's launch.

 ## Why we made it
-We both love Subnautica and wanted to commemorate Subnautica 2.
+We both love Subnautica and wanted to commemorate Subnautica 2's Release by making our project inspired by one of the base game's most iconic designs.
-We combined that with a genuinely useful tool a compact shortcut pad you hold in one hand, just like the in-game PDA.
+We combined the inspiration from subnautica's cool tech with a genuinely useful tool; a compact shortcut pad you hold in one hand, just like the in-game PDA.

 ## How to use it